Compare

 - HubSpot is a marketing-led customer platform that bundles Marketing, Sales, Service, Content, Operations, Commerce, and Data Hubs on a shared Smart CRM.
 Service Hub is widely viewed as the thinnest of the Hubs. source

 - Hydra is a support-led platform with native CRM on one universal object model.
-Tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema — there is no "Service Hub separate from CRM separate from Marketing" split because there is only one graph.
+Tickets, contacts, accounts, opportunities, lifecycle events, automation flows, and mini-apps live on the same schema.
+There is no "Service Hub separate from CRM separate from Marketing" split because there is only one graph.

 Side-by-side: features